 Finally, we couldn’t resist finishing off the evening with a portion of blinis served with hot cherries and a serving of Russian ice cream.
 This was probably a bridge too far, but the retro extravagance of the desserts proved irresistible.
 Having paid the very reasonable bill, we walked outside into the rain and were further tempted by the bright lights of ‘Bar Gagarin’ on the other side of Rykestrasse.
-This is most definitely a cosy little corner of Russia in East Berlin.
+This is most definitely a cosy little corner of Russian Berlin.

 Bar Gargarin at night

-Another very popular Russian haunt is the Tadschikische Teestube, this time almost next to the historic Neue Synagoge at 27, Oranienburgerstrasse in Mitte, an area which has attracted many Russian-Jewish immigrants.
+Another very popular Russian haunt in Russian Berlin is the Tadschikische Teestube, this time almost next to the historic Neue Synagoge at 27, Oranienburgerstrasse in Mitte, an area which has attracted many Russian-Jewish immigrants.
 The whole place was a gift to the GDR from the former Soviet republic of Tajikistan who brought the interior and the design to the Leipzig Trade Fair in the 1970s.
 In 1976, the Teestube opened on Unter den Linden as a permanent tea parlour and restaurant, complete with carved wooden columns, carpets and hassocks with low tables and kitchenware imported from Tajikistan.
 It was moved to its current location five years ago.

 There are over 20 varieties of tea to savour at the Tadschikische Teestube and for a special occasion you can book a Samovar ceremony.
 The restaurant menu is suitably Russian too and apart from the magical interior, there is a beautiful courtyard outside.
 If you understand German, Monday evenings are reserved for the telling of Russian fairy-tales.